 DMA, horizontal interrupts, multiple modes...
 These are some examples of the new concepts that brought the new '16-bit' generation, opening the door to new genres of games.

-Notable CPU advancements: Wide address buses and dual-processing.
+Notable CPU advancements: DMA and dual-processing.

-Outstanding GPU features: Affine transformations and Horizontal interrupts.
+Outstanding GPU features: Affine transformations and horizontal interrupts.

 3D gaming has become a need but 'how' is not clear yet.
 The response?
 Every company presented their own different vision.